Rate Limits

 |---|---|---|---|

-| Per IP Address | 1,000 requests | 1 minute | IP_RATE_LIMIT_EXCEEDED |
+| Per IP address | 1,000 requests | 1 minute | IP_RATE_LIMIT_EXCEEDED |

-| Account Type | Default RPM | Customizable |
+| Account Type | Default RPM | Notes |

 |---|---|---|

-| Pay-per-use (Balance) | 1,000 | Admin can adjust per user |
+| Balance account | 1,000 | Can be adjusted per user |

-| Subscription Package | Defined by package | Automatically set when package is activated |
+| Subscription package | Defined by package | Automatically applied when the subscription becomes active |

 Rate Limit Headers